ninjinskii/traefik/README.md

 ```

-Your UI will be accessible at `project.njk.localhost`
+Your service will be accessible at `project.njk.localhost`